iweir/powerRMST/README.md

       Variable "Event" indicates whether subject had event (1) or not (0) Variable "Arm" indicates treatment assignment to experimental arm (1) or control arm (0)

+    We ask that if you use these data to please cite our paper: https://www.ncbi.nlm.nih.gov/pubmed/30074407

 sample size.R